About The Lodge

 In January of 2021, the Lodge Key 4 set out to inject the Lodge into Council-level Scouting programs for youth in the Council.
 This was kicked off by the Lodge hosting the GeorgiaCarolina Spring Camporee with the theme based on the “Amazing Race” in an event called “The Race for the Golden Quail.”
 More than 110 Scouts representing 18 Patrols from 10 Troops participated in this unique event combining Scout skills, team building, communication, leadership and fun.
 This is now an annual event that will be hosted by the Lodge where Patrols not only compete in individually scored Scout skills events, but also for the coveted “Golden Quail” trophy.
 The camporee was followed quickly with the Spring Fellowship and Inductions weekend.
 This event not only focused on Ordeal for our new members, but also introduced members to woodcarving, dance and drum, as well as quest games in preparation for the 2021 Cornerstone Conclave.
 At Conclave our Bob White Lodge ceremonies teams took top honors for both individual and team performances in both the Pre-Ordeal and Brotherhood Ceremonies.
 Rylee Furby took best dancer in the men’s Grass Dance competition, and the Lodge took first place in several Quest events.
 Continuing through the year, in May 2021 the Lodge provided service to the Cub Scout “Cub Fun Day” program with the “Quail Run” obstacle course and injecting a little taste of “Order of the Arrow” fun and presence at the event.
 During June, Bob White members provided service as Summer Camp Staff at Robert E. Knox Scout Reservation.
 In September, the Lodge carried out its Fall Fellowship and Inductions weekend welcoming 30 new Arrowmen through Ordeal and the conversion of 15 Arrowmen to Brotherhood.
 Also, during the Fall, Lodge members supported both the annual Cub Scouting Spookoree and Webeloree events by supporting field activities, campfires programs and the first ever OA Haunted House.
 We rounded out the year with our annual Lodge Leadership Development program in October followed by our Winter Fellowship event in December.

-It looks to be an exciting year in 2022 for the Bob White Lodge as we will host our second annual “The Race for the Golden Quail” in the Spring, as well as sending contingents to both the E-7 Cornerstone Conclave at John J. Barnhardt in New London, N.C., and the 2022 National Order of the Arrow Conference being held at the University of Tennessee in Knoxville, TN.
-In an effort to improve the Lodge, our activities, and service to our Arrowmen, we are looking to improve in American Indian Affairs by investing in both drum and dance teams.
-And finally, during 2022 we will be hosting several events such as our Spring and Fall Fellowships and Inductions weekends, both Summer and Winter Fellowship events, camp service days, staffing events supporting local Cub Scouting programs, and our annual Lodge Leadership Development.
+In 2022 the Bob White Lodge hosted their second annual “The Race for the Golden Quail” in the Spring, as well as sending 40 arrowmen to the E-7 Cornerstone Conclave at John J. Barnhardt in New London, N.C., where our ceremonies teams once again took top honors in pre-ordeal and Brotherhood.
+The Lodge sent 21 Arrowmen to the 2022 National Order of the Arrow Conference being held at the University of Tennessee in Knoxville, TN.
+In an effort to improve the Lodge, our activities, and service to our Arrowmen, we improved in the area of American Indian Affairs by introducing AIA craft into our fellowships.
+And finally, during 2022 we hosted several events such as our Spring and Fall Fellowships and Inductions weekends.
+During the Spring and Summer the lodge held their first tailgate weekend at the new Nature and Adventure center.
+The lodge had a record number of Ordeal and Brotherhood candidates at Fall and Spring Inductions weekends.
+The lodge held its Winter Fellowship event at Camp Daniel Marshall where the theme was the Polar Express.
+We conducted camp service days, staffed events supporting local Cub Scouting programs such as Cub Fun Day and Liger Prowl manning the obstacle course, and our annual Lodge Leadership Development at the Nature and Adventure Center.